diku-dk/futhark-array16/README.md

 `$PATH`), a working OpenCL setup, and a working Thrust installation.
 You probably also need a *nix-like system.
-We recommend downloading [Thrust from Github](https://github.com/thrust/thrust) and placing it in your home directory.
+We recommend downloading [Thrust from Github](https://github.com/thrust/thrust) and placing it in your home directory in the form of a folder named `thrust`.
 The build system will look there, and we have found that the Github version of Thrust performs better than the one that is preinstalled on most systems.

 The benchmark system is built using `make` (sorry).
 Ideally, you just run `make` and it will build and run all benchmarks, printing average